 Detailed results for 2015-2016 and 2016-2017 were published in CSU-AES Technical Bulletin TB18-1.
 Project concepts and highlights were presented at multiple events including: two field tours, one field day, and over 20 workshops, conferences, and meetings.
 Many of these presentations, along with project announcements, interviews, and useful links are available on the project website at http://drylandcovercrops.agsci.colostate.edu.
 Attendance to the outreach events was generally good.
 Moreover, the attendees appear to have gained knowledge on cover crops, soil health, and management practices.
 These and other indicators bode well for the adoption of cover crops and other soil health improvement practices in the region.

 1. Evaluate the performance of cover crops and determine their effects on soil moisture, soil fertility, weed control, soil biology, soil erosion, and on the succeeding cash crop.

 - Establish field trials on farmers’ fields and at the Southwestern Colorado Research Center (SWCRC).

 - Collect baseline data at the start of each trial.

 - Measure soil and plant characteristics annually to determine if and how cover crops affect dryland cropping systems in SW Colorado and SE Utah.

 2. Assess the economic feasibility of cover crops in dryland cropping systems.
-Partial budget analysis will be used to track changes in revenue that result from the operational and input costs associated with planting cover crops.
-Analysis will include measuring return on investment following cover crops, accounting for changes to yield or quality of cash crops.
+Partial budget analysis was used to track changes in revenue that result from the operational and input costs associated with planting cover crops.
+Analysis includes measuring return on investment following cover crops, accounting for changes to yield or quality of cash crops.
 This will determine where a cover crop strategy produces a profit or loss to the operator.
 Indirect costs and benefits of cover crop management will be documented.

 3. Educate farmers and others about cover crops and disseminate project results (all participants).
-This will be achieved via:
+This was achieved via:

 - Yearly field tours and workshops